 Morgan's Mechanicals uses sculpted, smooth sanded, and polished hickory wood, along with steel, as parts of its various automatons, especially for sections of outer plating.
 This gives an artistic look to its models and saves money on steel.
 The wood is usually stained dark brown.
 Both shellbark and shagbark hickory wood are used for automatons.

 While there are some trees with wood denser than hickory, none have a comparable combination of strength, hardness, stiffness, and shock resistance that hickory does.
 In addition to being used for automaton plating, it's used for the wheel spokes of carts and carriages, for drumsticks, by Indians and other hunters for bows, for walking sticks, for baseball bats, and in stricter homes and schools for spanking paddles.
-It's commonly used in wood burning stoves and to cure meats.
-Hickory is used for fine funiture as well.
+It's commonly used in wood-burning stoves and to cure meats.
+Hickory is used for fine furniture as well.

 The following species are native to America.Carya floridana